RehabMan/OS-X-USB-Inject-All/README.md

 An example is also provided in SSDT-UIAC.dsl.
 All of the data injected for each type of device can be changed via this mechnanism.

+The SSDT-UIAC-ALL.dsl contains the same data present in the Info.plist.
+Using it would result in a net zero change.
+You can use it as a template to establish your own custom SSDT for the specific USB configuration on your computer.
+Delete ports you do not need.
+Or change UsbConnector or portType to match your own USB hardware configuration.
+All XHC identifiers (vendor_device) are included, so you should probably start by eliminating the configurations that don't apply to your XHC device, leaving only the configuration for your device.
+You can see your device-id in ioreg under the XHC node (vendor-id and device-id).

 ### Feedback